Legal support services

 - Service of inhibitions (similar to “charging orders” in English law) on Scottish decree or English judgment.

-- Service of notices for landlords, property factors and Housing Associations.
+- Service of notices to quit and notices to leave for landlords, property factors and Housing Associations.

 Diligence in Scots law is the process of enforcement of court decrees on debtors.